Grubhart/WeeWikiPaint/README.md

 # WeeWikiPaint
-repositorio para aplicar lo aprendido en la web let's code javascript
+repo created to practice learned on web let's code javascript

 -install node.js
-to build we are Using differents libraries to build, lint, etc from this folder use:
+to build we are Using different libraries to build, lint, etc from this folder use:

-npm intall jake
+-npm install jake
-npm install jshint
+-npm install jshint

-to get the differents tools
+to get the different tools

 for build the application we create the jake.bat file to execute default task from windows use: